 Review of financial management concepts and practices in DOD and the Armed Forces, with emphasis on the Department of the Navy.
 Includes study of PPBS, controllership, budget formulation and execution, headquarters and field activity accounting systems, and various types of funds.
 PRE-REQUISITES: MN 2155 or MN 3161 and MN 3172 or the equivalent.

-MN 4155 Operational Auditing in the Public Sector (4-0).
+MN 4155 Operational Auditing (4-0).